EGI-Federation/fedcloud-documentation/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ..
-NOTE:: This documentation is obslote, please reach `<https://docs.egi.eu/users/cloud-compute/>`_.
+NOTE:: This documentation is obsolete, please reach `<https://docs.egi.eu/users/cloud-compute/>`_.

 EGI Federated Cloud
 ===================